OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 ### Player Default Spawn Point

 Set the PlayerDefaultSpawnPoint by entering an x,y,z pair (for example: 20.5, 10, -80.7), or leave this config blank to use the default start location.
-To get your player's current position in game you can use the vanilla "pos" command, which will return your position in an x,y,z format.
+To get your player's current position in game you can use the vanilla "pos" command, which will return your position (double check what format this vanilla command returns, it has changed a few times).
 This is the location the game will use when spawning new players, or respawning dead players with no bed point.

 ### Hugin Tutorials